DaltonSW/daltvim/README.md

 DaltVim is my own neovim configuration.
 Obviously, that means it will be catered to my preferences and workflows, but I like to think it could still be useful to other people to peruse.

-### Note
-Keymap configuration has been quite the mental block, so those are probably the most lacking part of this.
-There are lots of defaults from kickstart, and I've tweaked a few others, but they definitely need to be restructured to your preferences.

 ## Plugins

 | Plugin Name | Purpose |